szabogabriel/PasswordPI/Docs/Setup.md

-# Setup the keyboard mode
+# Setup RaspberryPI as USB keyboard

 The setup of the key emulation mode is based on [this](https://randomnerdtutorials.com/raspberry-pi-zero-usb-keyboard-hid/) tutorial.